FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: Explicit overlapping of FarSkip models

 \subsection{Training}

-For training, we consider MegatronLM \cite{narayanan2021efficientMegatron-LM} GPT training with MoE layers.
-We mainly consider the settings which include shared experts, Multi-head Latent Attention (MLA) and running with EP and no TP for attention, following the DeepSeek's V3 model training recipe.
+For training, we consider MegatronLM GPT training with MoE layers.
+The basic settings of training include shared-experts, Multi-head Latent Attention (MLA) and running with EP while replicating attention (no TP), following the DeepSeek's V3 model training recipe.
+Note however that FarSkip also allows for full overlapping of mixed EP parallelisms during training.
 Regularly in this setup, the all-to-all collective will lead to two communication bubbles as part of Dispatch and Combine, appearing both during the forward and backward pass of each layer.
 With the blocking dependency removed by our modified architecture, we modify the execution order discussed in Section~\ref{sec:background}.
 In particular, we split the attention sub-block calculation into two parts: a) MLA preparation of ($q,k,v$) and b) core-attention + output projection.
 This enables us to easily launch a communication kernel asynchronously between the two parts and then immediately continue the attention calculation.
-For the DeepSeek model setup, we execute the FarSkip-Collective MoE layer forward pass as 1) attention part (a) computation; 2) synchronize Combine communication if last layer was a FarSkip-Collective MoE layer; 3) MoE gating and router scores computation; 4) initiate Dispatch (async-op mode will queue and yield immediately); 5) attention part (b) computation; 6) synchronize Dispatch communication followed by routed expert computation; 7) initiate Combine (async-op mode); 8) run shared experts computation.
-We provide a visual demonstration of this execution as compared with the regular operation flow in Fig. \ref{fig:moe_execution} which enables us to maximize the window of communication overlap during the forward call as
+For this DeepSeek model setup, we execute the FarSkip-Collective MoE layer forward pass as 1) attention part (a) computation, 2) synchronize Combine if last layer was a FarSkip-Collective MoE layer, 3) compute MoE gating and router scores, 4) initiate Dispatch (async mode will return immediately), 5) compute attention part (b).
+At this point, attention computation finished and the routed tokens should be dispatched; we 6) synchronize the Dispatch collective followed by computing the routed-experts and then 7) initiate Combine (async mode), lastly followed by 8) running shared-experts computation.
+We provide a visual demonstration of this layer execution as compared with the regular operation flow in Fig. \ref{fig:moe_execution}.
+With FarSkip we maximize the window of all-to-all communication overlap during the forward call as

-With FarSkip-Collective, the only computations of the layers that cannot be overlapped are the routed experts and gating operator.
-This is since with the modified architecture the routed experts will require the output of the previous Dispatch and will serve as the input for the next Combine call, and the gating operation will require the output of previous Combine call and serve as an input to the next Dispatch call.
+The only computations of the layers that cannot be overlapped with Dispatch and Combine communication are the routed-experts and gating operator.
+This is because with the modified architecture the routed-experts consume input from the previous Dispatch and produce outputs that will serve as the input for the next Combine call.
+Similarly, the gating operator will consume input from the previous Combine call and produce outputs that will serve as an input to the next Dispatch call.